-(CNN) -- Here's a look at what you need to know about the British Open.
+(CNN) -- Here's a look at the British Open.

 July 18-21, 2013 - The 142nd British Open takes place at the Honourable Company of Edinburgh Golfers, also known as Muirfield.
 The winner is Phil Mickelson of the United States.